ilobmirt/service-lxd/README.md

 ## **SERVICE-LXD**
 * * *
-service-lxd is a role designed to be run within an [ansible](https://www.ansible.com/) playbook.
-This role is responsible for initializing, cleaning up, or removing LXD as a service for each node within the group listed in the service-lxd role.
+service_lxd is a role designed to be run within an [ansible](https://www.ansible.com/) playbook.
+This role is responsible for initializing, cleaning up, or removing LXD as a service for each node within the group listed in the service_lxd role.

-## Configuring the service-lxd role
+## Configuring the service_lxd role
 * * *
 This role is configured through the ***lxd_service_config*** variable in the ***playbook.yml*** file.
 ***lxd_service_config*** is a dictionary object that will overlap changes with the actual variable used for the role - ***applied_lxd_role_config*** . ***applied_lxd_role_config*** is the full configuration for the role containing every detail about the project.
 It's not recommended you edit that variable.

 ## Example Project
 * * *
 In this example, we already had deployed an lxd cluster early on ( probably the default un-clustered configuration ) , but we have a new configuration to apply (Such as running these hosts as a cluser ) .
-Therefore, we will use the **service-lxd** role to clean up the server and then reimplement the service under the new configuration.
+Therefore, we will use the **service_lxd** role to clean up the server and then reimplement the service under the new configuration.

 **hosts.ini**
 ```ini